 Posted on Thursday, January 26, 2017

-Westminster College is teaming up with the Pittsburgh Penguins Foundation and the II-VI Foundation this July to host the Summer Science Splash Camp, a residential camp for middle-school students starting 7th, 8th and 9th grades this fall.
+A $500 scholarship towards future college tuition at Westminster College will be awarded to each student attending the Summer Science Splash Camp this year.
+Sponsored by the Pittsburgh Penguins Foundation and the II-VI Foundation, Westminster will host the residential camp for students entering 7th, 8th or 9th grade this fall.
 Two sessions will be available to choose from, July 9-14 or July 16-21.
-Registration for both sessions is available now at http://www.westminster.edu/sciencecamp.
+Registration for both sessions is available now at www.westminster.edu/sciencecamp.

 The Pittsburgh Penguins Foundation works to encourage physical well-being, inspire teamwork, emphasize the value of education and provide essential life skills to young people in the community.

 The II-VI Foundation’s mission is “to encourage and enable students to pursue a career in engineering, science and mathematics while maintaining a standard of excellence in that pursuit.”